This walk was originally developed in cooperation with Wien Museum, as part of their major retrospective on Wagner.

 Eugene Quinn is a London-born, Vienna-based urbanist, who tells new stories about Vienna.
 He works for the Vienna non-profit group space and place, and organises unusual events across the city to build community, start debates and celebrate Vienna.
 He looks forward to hearing your opinions on the day.

-Can I join the tour later, or leave early?
+Can I join the walk later, or leave early?

 What should I bring on the day?